|

 (A song by song account of the Blue Ox Babes recordings)

-western-swing style festival of flutes and fiddles, released as the band's second single and intended as the title track of
+A western-swing style festival of flutes and fiddles, released as the band's second single and intended as the

-their album.
-The song dates back to the Blue Ox Babes' legendary 1981 demo tape and was co-writen by guitarist Nick Bache
+title track of their album.
+The song dates back to one of the Blue Ox Babes' early demo tapes and was co-writen by

-who was with the group briefly in its early days.
-As with many Blue Ox Babes songs, the lyrics are allegorical and a little
+guitarist Nick Bache who was with the group briefly in its early days.
+As with many Blue Ox Babes songs, the lyrics are allegorical

-difficult to decipher: 'What's up down on the ground, a close meeting.
-Someone from above shouts "take-a-this-up".
+and a little difficult to decipher: 'What's up down on the ground, a close meeting.
+Someone from above shouts

-the hopelessly worthy B.O.B's have subtitled this 'The International Hope Campaign'.
-Suitable for the the Eurovision."
+worshiping Dexy's, the hopelessly worthy B.O.B's have subtitled this 'The International Hope Campaign'.
+Suitable

 Bedlam